 Due to the previous criticism, Vanmoof now tries to pay more attention to safety features.
-This applied not only to safety on the road, but also to the safety when parked.
+This applied not only to safety on the road but also to safety when parked.
 With a simple tap on the button, which is located near the rear wheel, you can instantly lock the Vanmoof Electrified S3/X3.
 Clicking the button activates a powerful alarm.

 Thanks to its safety specifications, this e-bike fits perfectly into the character of a connected city e-bike.
 For example, a short stop at the bakery or a ride in the nearest neighborhood grocery store will not require you to protect the e-bike using a U-lock.

 This powerful alarm is connected with a GPS tracker, which has made the reputation of the e-bike even better.
-This link guarantees better theft-protection and can also help find and recover the e-bike (thanks to the GPS tracker).
+This link guarantees better theft protection and can also help find and recover the e-bike (thanks to the GPS tracker).

 Battery integration and other equipment

-Apart from a much better price and the protection it offers, we find the rest of the equipment of this Vanmoof e-bike model rather classical and of high-quality.
+Apart from a much better price and the protection it offers, we find the rest of the equipment of this Vanmoof e-bike model rather classical and of high quality.

 The e-bike has a nice pair of slightly curved handlebars with pleasant foam covering.
-A well-though push button will make every ride easy.
+A well-thought push button will make every ride easy.
 Other than that, a powerful front headlight, a traffic rear light, and a screen composed of multiple LEDs are powerful enough to show information on the display board, even in plain daylight.